· 5 min read · data · polymarket

 This isn't just our data

-We're not the first to land here, and that's the point — independent datasets converge on the same story.
+And we're not the first to land here — independent datasets converge on the same story:

 - A widely-cited analysis by on-chain researcher Andrey Sergeenkov covering 2.5 million wallets found 84% of traders lost money, with only ~2% accumulating more than $1,000 in profit.